 Microsoft voice text written in US English prefers the short, simple words spoken in everyday conversations.
 In English, shorter words are generally friendlier and less formal.
 Short words also save space on screen and are easier to read quickly.
 Precise, well-chosen words add clarity, but it is important to be intentional about using everyday words that customers are accustomed to.

-The Spanish Microsoft voice can be conveyed through the use of shortened form of words and everyday words.
+The Spanish modern voice can be conveyed through the use of shortened form of words and everyday words.
 See the table below for some examples.
 However, be careful with shortened English words such as "app" and "info" for which there is no shorter Spanish equivalent.
 For these two words, the full Spanish form should be used instead, regardless of the source.

-en-US source term Spanish word Spanish word usage demo demo This short version for "demostración" appears in the RAE dictionary.
+en-US source term es- XL word Spanish word usage demo demo This short version for "demostración" appears in the RAE dictionary.
 Use demo instead of the long form to refer to a demonstration of a product or service gigabyte / GB giga Use instead of long form "gigabyte" following a number.
-For example, "necesitarás 2 gigas para" email account cuenta de correo The full term "cuenta de correo electrónico" is too long and the shorter form or even "cuenta de email" is used instead. РС PC The gender for PC should be masculine, "el PC", in situations in which the text refers to PCs and MACs, please use "ordenador".
+For example, "necesitarás 2 gigas para" email account cuenta de correo The full term "cuenta de correo electrónico" is too long and the shorter form or even "cuenta de email" is used instead. РС PC In Spanish for Latin America, la PC will be used.
+Same gender as "la computadora".